computefoundation/gnu-linux-shell-scripting/README.md

 ## Linux

-Solutions for core aspects of the Linux operating system *(e.g. file management, network management, X11)*, based on five *super* sections:
+Solutions with respect to core aspects of the GNU/Linux operating system *(e.g. file, network, X11 and shell management)*, based on five *super* sections:

 #### 1. With output (performing an action with output)